Dyscalculia Symptoms In Adults: Practical Signs And Support

 NeuroDiversion is hosted by Chris Guillebeau, bestselling author and founder of the World Domination Summit, an annual event in Portland, Oregon that brought together thousands of people for a decade.

 The planning team has years of experience producing WDS and other events.
-To bring it all together, we'll be joined by more than 50 on-site volunteers to create a remarkable new experience.

 Think of our schedule as a flexible framework.
 Each day has anchor points (two sessions where everyone comes together) that provide rhythm, but what happens between those points is up to you.